Mian Amer Mahmood

-Early life and career
+Early life and education

 Mahmood was born into an Arain family.
+He completed Master of Business Administration degree from the Punjab University.

+Business career

-His father's name was Mian Zahoorul Haq.
-After completing his Master of Business Administration degree from the Punjab University, he chose to venture into the education sector of Pakistan and launched the Punjab Group of Colleges (PGC) in 1985.
-Later he established Punjab Law College in 1987 and Punjab College of Business Administration in 1989.
+Mahmood launched the Punjab Group of Colleges in 1985.
+Later, he established Punjab Law College in 1987 and Punjab College of Business Administration in 1989.
 In 1993, he established Punjab Institute of Computer Science, followed by Muhammad Ali Jinnah University in 1998.
 In 2002, 2003 and 2010, he launched the University of Central Punjab, Resource Academia School System and Allied Schools respectively.

-Media group

 In December 2008, Amer Mahmood launched a new television network Dunya News.
-He also launched a daily Urdu language newspaper Roznama Dunya, which publishes from eight different cities in Pakistan.
+He also launched a daily Urdu language newspaper Roznama Dunya, which publishes from eight cities in Pakistan.

-Mian Amer Mahmood is the chief executive officer (CEO) of Dunya Media Group that also owns Dunya News, a TV channel in Pakistan.
-He is also the chairman of the Punjab Group of Colleges.
 In 2016, Mian Amer Mahmood was elected as Chairman, Pakistan Broadcasters Association.

 Political career

 Mahmood was first elected as a Lahore City c re-elected in 1991 and won the local bodies elections in Lahore.
 Later in 2001, he was elected Mayor of Lahore after winning the majority vote.
 He was re-elected for a subsequent term of four years, which he completed in 2009.

 During his mayorship, he signed agreements of 'city sisterhood' with four cities that include Isfahan in 2004 and Mashhad in 2007, both cities of Iran.
 In 2005, Amer Mahmood stated that he was making efforts to declare Glasgow as a twin city of Lahore.
 Later on 6 May 2006, the mayor reported that Glasgow City Council would announce Lahore as sister city soon.
 Then on 14 September 2006, he signed the twin city memorandum with Glasgow's Lord Provost Liz Cameron in Glasgow.

 Later in February 2007, Mayor of Lahore Mian Amer Mahmood also signed the sister cities memorandum with Chicago city's mayor Richard M. Daley and declared both as twin cities.
 During the tenure of Mian Amer Mahmood, Glasgow city provided Lahore with training facilities and fire fighting vehicles in 2008.